 b) Specific treponemal antibody tests detecting IgG and IgM antibodies against T pallidum antigens: Agglutination tests (T pallidum hemagglutination assay [TPHA] and T pallidum passive particle agglutination assay [TPPA]), enzyme immunoassay (EIA), chemiluminescence immunoassay (CIA), immunoblot assay, fluorescent treponemal antibody absorption (FTA-ABS) test.

-d) Rapid point-of-care tests (POCTs): The majority of POCTs detect specific treponemal antibodies; only few of them detect both nontreponemal and treponemal antibodies.
+c) Rapid point-of-care tests (POCTs): The majority of POCTs detect specific treponemal antibodies; only few of them detect both nontreponemal and treponemal antibodies.
 With POCTs a single medical consultation is sufficient to establish the diagnosis and initiate treatment.
 POCTs are crucial for the elimination of cases of congenital syphilis and vertical transmission of T pallidum infection between the mother and child in countries with low-income economies.
-Due to low sensitivity and specificity, POCTs are not recommended for routine use in European countries with access to diagnostic services and possibility of performing treponemal antibody tests.
+Due to low sensitivity and specificity, POCTs are not recommended for routine use in countries with access to diagnostic services, where treponemal antibody tests can be performed.

 3) Molecular testing (polymerase chain reaction [PCR]) is not routinely performed due to suboptimal standardization; it may be of use if there is a suspicion that a primary chancre is localized in the mouth or sites often cohabited by saprophytic treponemes.